magicmark/programming-protips-wiki/src/protips/assert-type-conditions.md

 ---
-title: Don't try and outsmart the typechecker: Use assertions for possibly null values
+title: Don't try and outsmart the typechecker\: Use assertions for possibly null values
 tags: ['types']
 ---